 To make an omelet you’ve got to break a few eggs.
 The same is true for building a custom swimming pool, except instead of eggs, you’re going to break ground.
-This process is called excavation, and here are few things that you can expect as the ground is being prepared for your new pool.
+This process is called excavation, and here are a few things that you can expect as the ground is being prepared for your new pool.

 How long does pool excavation take?